 Photos released by American Commercial Barge Lines showed its towboats carrying on in heavy river ice and winter twilight last week.
 In New York Harbor, Coast Guard icebreakers and ferry operators kept commuter routes as open as possible.

 “You may have seen NYC Ferry boats on the water this week.
 Our crews have been testing docks and routes to see what's possible,” operators of the city’s now decade-old short route services wrote in a Feb.
 5 online update.
-“Combined with ongoing forecasting and landing by landing ice tracking, these tests allow us to better predict conditions and prepare operations for a safe and reliable return.”
+“Combined with ongoing forecasting and landing-by-landing ice tracking, these tests allow us to better predict conditions and prepare operations for a safe and reliable return.”

 “While slightly warmer weather has helped break up some ice, large ice floes are still moving through the harbor.
 With colder temperatures and strong winds expected this weekend, conditions will remain challenging.”

-Up the Hudson River and in New England the demands of ice are unrelenting on Coast Guard crews running Operation RENEW (Reliable Energy for Northeast Winters).
-The service’s workhorse WYTL class 65’ harbor tugs, capable of breaking ice up to 12” thick, are much in demand.
+Up the Hudson River and in New England, the demands of ice are unrelenting on Coast Guard crews running Operation RENEW (Reliable Energy for Northeast Winters).
+The service’s workhorse WYTL class 65' harbor tugs, capable of breaking ice up to 12" thick, are much in demand.

 The ice will continue and potentially extend in the region into next week.
 The U.S. National Ice Center projected Feb.
-3 that ice extent in the Mid-Atlantic coastal bays was exceeding 90% in most of Delaware Bay and reaching similar extent in some Chesapeake tributaries.
+3 that ice extent in the Mid-Atlantic coastal bays was exceeding 90% in most of Delaware Bay and reaching a similar extent in some Chesapeake tributaries.